Diocese of Brownsville: 1690 to 1965

 The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
 It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present day Alto in 1716.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas, near present-day Alto in 1716.

-In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present day area.
+In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present-day area.
 In 1847, the vicariate became the Diocese of Galveston.
+A French merchant in 1865 constructed the La Lomita Chapel in Mission, Texas, which in 1871 he bequeathed to the Missionary Oblates of Mary Immaculate.

 In 1874, Pope Pius IX established the Vicariate Apostolic of Brownsville out of the Diocese of Galveston.
-The new vicariate included all the settlements south of the Nueces River to the Rió Grande River.
+The new vicariate included all the settlements south of the Nueces River to the Río Grande River.
 In 1912, Pope Pius X erected the Diocese of Corpus Christi, which included the Brownsville area.

 1965 to 1980

 Pope Paul VI erected the Diocese of Brownsville in 1965, taking its territory from the Diocese of Corpus Christi.
-That same year, The pope appointed Reverend Adolph Marx of the Diocese of Corpus Christi as the first bishop of Brownsville.
-Marx died a few months later that year; Paul VI then named Reverend Humberto Medeiros of the Diocese of Fall River as his replacement.
+That same year, the pope appointed Adolph Marx of the Diocese of Corpus Christi as the first bishop of Brownsville.
+Marx died a few months later; Paul VI then named Humberto Medeiros of the Diocese of Fall River as his replacement.